Creep 2: Plot

 A prolific serial killer, using the name "Aaron" after a previous victim, undergoes a midlife crisis as his fortieth birthday approaches, finding himself dissatisfied with his killings.
 When his latest ad for a videographer lures YouTuber Sara to his remote cabin, Aaron changes his approach by admitting he is a serial killer who will let Sara live for the next 24 hours if she records a documentary on his life.
 Sara, doubting his revelation, agrees to film Aaron in the hopes that the video will popularize her unsuccessful web series about eccentric Craigslist clients.

 Over the course of the day, Aaron struggles to intimidate Sara, who plays along with his various eccentricities.
 Sara eventually admits that she does not believe Aaron is truly a serial killer, whereupon Aaron informs her that he intends to conclude the documentary by having her kill him.
 He later stages a suicide attempt, much to her horror.
 As she prepares to leave, he convinces her to stay.
 The two have a conversation in which Aaron admits he is a virgin who has never kissed anyone.
 Surprised at this revelation, Sara offers to kiss him, to which he agrees.

 Aaron brings Sara into the woods, where he gifts her the same heart-shaped locket he had given to his victim in the previous film, then shows her to an open grave he dug.
-He then proceeds to stab himself in the stomach before handing her the knife and imploring her to do the same, hoping to conclude their film in the same manner as Romeo and Juliet.
+He then proceeds to stab himself in the stomach before handing her the knife and imploring her to stab herself, hoping to conclude their film in the same manner as Romeo and Juliet.
 When she attempts to flee, he stabs her and drags her to the grave.
 Aaron approaches the camera and starts to give a closing monologue, but a still-alive Sara emerges from the grave and strikes him in the back of the head with a shovel before fleeing.

 Afterwards, Sara is recorded in public by an unidentified individual whistling a tune heard in Aaron's videos.
 When Sara notices the individual filming her, the camera abruptly cuts away.